 The biggest risk of performing an ACL reconstruction too early is developing arthrofibrosis, otherwise known as knee stiffness.
 Many patients who tear their ACL have a stiff, swollen, and painful knee when they first consult with their physician.

-Once the diagnosis is confirmed, your doctor will likely put your leg in a special hinged knee brace, which will allow motion while providing stability to the knee.
-A few weeks of physical therapy will be required for you to improve your strength and regain your range of motion before surgery is scheduled.
+Once the diagnosis is confirmed, your sports medicine doctor will likely put your leg in a special hinged knee brace, which will allow motion while providing stability to the knee.
+A few weeks of physical therapy will be required for you to improve your strength and regain your range of motion before ACL surgery is scheduled.

 ACL Reconstruction Surgery and Recovery

 For most active individuals, ACL injuries are addressed with ligament reconstruction surgery.
-Our sports medicine surgeons will first discuss with you the different graft types: autograft (tissue is taken from a tendon around the patient’s knee—most commonly the hamstring tendons or the patella tendon) or allograft (tissue harvested from a cadaver’s knee or Achilles tendon).
+Our top ACL surgeons will first discuss with you the different graft types: autograft (tissue is taken from a tendon around the patient’s knee—most commonly the hamstring tendons or the patella tendon) or allograft (tissue harvested from a cadaver’s knee or Achilles tendon).
 Your surgeon will then review the MRI study and discuss what other knee injuries need to be addressed surgically, and what can be expected postoperatively.

 The Gotham City surgical team of coordinators will schedule your pre-operative medical clearance (if needed), coordinate post-operative appointments, and provide whatever prescriptions you might need.
 We will assist you every step of the way, so you can focus on healing.